This page provides a statistical breakdown of some of the main themes and individuals reported by the Northern Star between 1838 and 1852.

 Topics: Charter, Chartist, Chartism, Petition, Corn Law, Poor Law

 It is no great surprise that some of the most commonly used words in the Northern Star between 1838 and 1852 were Charter and Chartist, each of which appears some 15,000 times during those 15 years.
 Since there were some 780 editions of the paper over that period (52 issues a year for 15 years), each word appeared, on average, around 20 times a week in its pages.

 The word Chartism, by contrast, appears significantly less often.
 Although the Chartist movement is closely associated with the petitions it drew up and presented to Parliament, there were also rather fewer mentions of the word “petition”.
 As can be seen later on, however, these mentions were clustered particularly around the period in which Chartists were actively collecting signatures for the largest petition in 1841 and 1842.

 Two other great causes overlapped with Chartism, the campaigns against the corn laws and against the New Poor Law of 1834.
 While the corn law was a rival and often divisive issue within Chartism, much of the Chartist movement’s strength came from the mass working class support it took over from the anti-poor law campaign in the North of England.
-As the chart and table below show, however, neither issue filled the pages of the Northern Star in quite the same way as the campaign for the Charter.
+As the chart and table below show, however, neither issue filled the pages of the in quite the same way as the campaign for the Charter.

 * The chart below shows all search results for the period 1838-52 for the selected word.